diegommezp28/yet-another-titanic-project/README.md

 * All the info in: `titanic predict --help`

-This is the command that lets you run predictions on new data with a previously train pipeline.
+This is the command that lets you run predictions on new data with a previously trained pipeline.
 You do not need to specify the pipeline, by default it will look for the latest evaluation checkpoint inside the `runs` folder.
 Of course, if you want, you can provide a valid checkpoint using the `--ckpt-file` option and an output path to write the result using the `--output-path` option.

 ```
 titanic predict <path_to_data>